in SUPPORT of LD 1185: An Act to Amend the Process for Prioritizing Toxic Chemicals in Children’s Products

 There has been a great deal of misinformation about the Kid-Safe Products Act floating around the State House and Maine’s business community.
 I recently got a call from a friend of mine who is a boat builder who told me that he was very concerned about the “product ban” law because he had been told that he wouldn’t be able to use epoxy resins in his shop anymore.
 I had to reassure him that he had nothing to worry about and sent him the legislation, and pointed out where transportation and industrial uses were exempt, which immediately calmed him down.

 I also explained how the law works, essentially the state’s experts on chemical toxicity review the science and bring proposals to the Board of Environmental Protection – and subsequently the legislature – to restrict the most hazardous chemicals that threaten children’s health in consumer products.
+Only the Maine Legislature has the authority to restrict the use of toxic chemicals in consumer products, and only if safer alternatives are found that are comparable in performance, widely available and cost-effective.

 He said that “makes a lot of sense,” which is the response from most folks when I explain how the law works.
 So there are some clear misperceptions out there regarding the law, and I understand that perceptions are important.
 Given the recent attempts by the chemical industry and some of the consumer product trade associations to stir up opposition to the law, I wish that I taken the time to go to the local chambers and explain how the law works.
 Some of these misperceptions may have been avoided.